web analytics

 • Go to the Edit menu and select Delete Check.

-• Repeat Steps 4.3 through 4.6 for each sales tax payment you re-entered.
+• If you need to enter more sales tax payments, repeat steps 4.3 through 4.6 for each sales tax payment you re-entered.

 Quick Tip: Make sure QuickBooks is set to the correct accounting basis.
 For accurate sales tax reporting, consult your accountant and your local tax authority (such as the Department of Revenue or Canada Revenue Agency).